ouzozcn/ouzozcn/README.md

 - 📝 Occasionaly writing articles on [medium](https://medium.com/@ouzozcn).

-- 💬 You can ask me about any **user experience and user interface questions.**
+- 💬 You can ask me about any **product, user experience and user interface design questions.**

 - 📫 Do you have an idea that I can contribute?
 Let's drop a message **oguz@idesignuix.com**